lewis-hue/End-to-End-Data-Architecture-and-Analytics-Pipeline-on-AWS/README.md

 **Description:**

-The next step is the creation of an **EKS cluster**.
-EKS manages Kubernetes clusters on AWS, providing a powerful platform for deploying and scaling containerized applications.
-EKS allows for seamless orchestration of microservices and batch jobs, vital for managing the data workflows.
+Following VPC setup, an **Amazon EKS** cluster is provisioned to manage and orchestrate containerized applications.
+EKS automates the scaling and management of Kubernetes clusters, which is essential for running data processing jobs and microservices efficiently.

+EKS streamlines the deployment of ETL jobs, microservices, and batch jobs, supporting the scalable execution of data workflows.

 **Impact:**

-- Provides a flexible and scalable environment for running containerized applications.
-- Ensures automated scaling based on demand, reducing the need for manual intervention.
+- **Scalability**: Automatically adjusts the number of running containers based on workload demands, reducing manual intervention.
+- **Flexibility**: Allows containerized applications to run with minimal management overhead.

 **Importance:**

-The EKS cluster is key in managing the deployment of ETL jobs, microservices, and other containerized applications that are part of the data pipeline.
-The flexibility and scalability of Kubernetes help optimize resource usage and ensure that the architecture can handle growing data workloads.
+The EKS cluster is crucial for handling the operational deployment of ETL jobs and other applications, ensuring that resources are efficiently utilized and scalable to handle larger workloads as the data pipeline grows.

 ---